-Study of the history, culture, and geography of Spain and Latin America as reflected in artistic production and political thought.
-Prerequisite: SPAN 2043, SPAN 3133 or consent of instructor.
-Fall.
+Students will study the history, culture, and geography of Spain, Latin America, and Hispanics in the USA as reflected in artistic production and political thought.
+Prerequisites: SPAN 3123 and SPAN 3133, or consent of instructor.
+Spring.

 4143.
 Methods of Teaching Spanish.